Updated: Aug. 30, 2021

 - You may request an exemption from the COVID-19 vaccination requirement due to medical reasons or grounds protected under the Ontario Human Rights Code.
 Assessment of the exemption requests will be completed by Human Resources for employees and the Wellness Centre or Dean of Students’ Office for students.
 You will be required to fill out the appropriate request for exemption form through the app under the COVID-19 Resources section.
 Note that during your exemption period, you will be entered into the university’s Rapid Testing Program, which will require you to conduct regular testing and confirm your results before attending any university location.
 Full details about rapid testing requirements and processes will be shared with you directly.
 Note that information will only be collected, used and retained as required to fulfil COVID requirements and access will be limited to key individuals in the university.

 - Familiarize yourself with Laurier’s self-assessment and health and safety policies and procedures and 12 ways Laurier is planning for a safe return to campus this fall.
 Regardless of vaccination status, all members of the Laurier community will be required to complete daily COVID self-assessments through the SAFEHawk app before attending any university location and will be required to follow all health and safety protocols and policies, including our face-covering policy.

 Information for visitors will be shared as confirmed.

 Thank you for your continued commitment to the health and safety of our Laurier community as we move forward together.
-For full details and updates, please visit wlu.ca/recovery and the vaccination requirement FAQs.
+For full details and updates, please visit wlu.ca/recovery.